 Finally 1/Lt.
-Martin gave a short briefing to
+Martin gave a short briefing to our flight.

-We took off at 0930 and picked up the F-86's We had no difficulty in spotting the target.
-I could it and soon the city of Chian stood out.
-Everything On July 17 and 18, 1952 in the afternoon all the went very smoothly, I saw our little cluster of houses and had a good bomb run and I came off the target and picked Martin up right away.
+We took off at 0930 and picked up the F-86's in the Huichon area and made our target on time.
+We had no difficulty in spotting the target.
+I could see the Yalu for some distance before we got to it and soon the city of Chian stood out.
+Everything went very smoothly, I saw our little cluster of houses and had a good bomb run and I came off the target and picked Martin up right away.
 The flight rejoined quickly and the F-86's stayed with us until we got to Huichon.
 After we landed we reported to 1/Lt.
 Norris for debriefing and completed the secret debriefing form.

 The next mission, or rather set of missions, I have chosen to discuss took place approximately between Jan.
 11 and 15, 1953.
-For several days prior to these dates Col. Warford had been attending Wing Commanders meetings in Seoul, so we all had
+For several days prior to these dates Col. Warford had been attending Wing Commanders meetings in Seoul, so we all had an idea that something big was coming off.

 On about the morning of Jan.
 11, 1953 we attended the briefing at 0630.
 1/Lt.
 Nicholson, the briefing officer, opened the briefing in this manner.
-He said, "This morning Gentlemen, you are going 1/Lt.
-Kaseman, the briefing officer, stated the a 5th Air Force combined effort and all groups will churia.
-He said that the courses and times were on the board are correct."
+He said, "This morning Gentlemen, you are going to Sinanju to destroy the bridges there."
+"This is a 5th Air Force combined effort and all groups will be involved in this raid."
+"The courses and times on the board are correct."

-Supplement to People's China

-I om Winston J. Simonson, the ROZZZZITE, USAR, been on so Jon 1929 in the state of Iowa.
-I juried the Din Force on Jon 2,1952, On July 1919/2 I arrived in I torote, Japan, and on July 15,1952, I reached Toegu, Koreo, one was assigned to the 64 # Squaren, 512 Fighter Bember Grayo of the 50% Eighter Bomber Hing .
-My primary jeb is that of Flight Commencer, one my secondary job is as o pilot.
-On Moren 1,1955 I was continue south of Kumsong, North Korca. on July 11,1912 of I tosute Jopen, all the new pilets received we short we know and. ress by Col Buck, 500 Wing Commonder and he men troised the tollowing type musion of would fly; close Air Support, interwiesten, Rescop and germ type.
-As a cosult of this odoros we received some laderes to get families with germ workers, so as to consuct the missing with some understanding.
-On JULY 12,1952 at about 0000, 4645 (later promotes to 14+1) Blaking , Rearts Suffers, Emmeliano Bustin and myself, the office three & don't record reported to the operations room to receive the 14" of the 3 Lichers.
-Our instructor was had Bardon, We take us when the Union State engaged in gen workers, one a strained we exact continue goom or sendator's want 1 Stell of but II and no North Acres as ac dried many I baggort has RM .ulai charming the hard been britain weather conditions and three plans flow singly between 10 and 30 minites sport.
-Approx 2 of the 8 planes corried germ bombs.
-To my knowledge, two types of germ weapons were used. at that time; regular demolition type form sombs and a sprov type gorm I dropped one germ bomb on Dec.
+Tom Winston T. Simonson, 114 Apression, USAR, bein on 30 Jon, 1929 in the state of Iowa.
+I Jained the Air Force on Jon 2,1852.
+On July 191812, I arrived in Itaauks, Japan, and on July 191912, I received Tagu, Korea, and was assigned to the 69 K Squadron, 542 Fighter Bomber Group of the 588 Fighter Bomber Group of the 50 K Fight Commonwer, and my secondary job is that of Flight Commonwer, and my secondary job is a pilot.
+On Morea 1,1853 I was captured south of Rumsong, North Korea.

+on July 11,1922 at I tozuta Jopan ell the new pilots received a short welcome add. ess by lok duck, 50% Wing lammon over and he that 75% men transa the tallowing type musicous and we would fly; close Air Support, interdiction, Rescap and germ type.
+As a result of this address we received some lawness to get tomilion with germ workers, so as to consuct the mission with some understooding.

+On July 12,1952 at about 2000, 4/41 (later promoted to 1442) But kinny, Kaberto Suffern, Kommelstein Buston and myself the offer three I don't recent, reported to the operations room to receive the 14th of the 3 lichnes.
+Our instructor was 14th Borlain, 4th the 3 lichnes.
+Our instructor was 14th Borlain, 4th the us why the United State engaged in going Worldook, and stressed we awarded continue germs workers and stressed we get the desired results.

+Whether land, theirs and thread plans from singly between 10 and 30 minutes apart.
+Approx. 2 of the 8 planes corned germ bambs.
+To my knowledge, two types of germ weapons were used at that time; regular demoks then type germ bombs and a spray type germ weapon.

-20,1952 et Sinonju NK and one germ bomb on Jon 12, 1950 just south of
+I dropped one germ bomb on Dec.
+20,1952 et Sinonju NK and one germ bomb on Jen 12,1953 just south of Huichon, NK.